Hederis/mammoth-verbose/README.md

 $ python mammoth-verbose.py --map --verbose -i /Users/hederis/Documents/alice.docx
 ```

+The output html file will be created in the same directory as the input docx file.

 ## To-Do

 * Add some validation to ensure input filename is docx